tekbasse/mad-lab-lib/README.md

 2. Download climate data from http://www-users.york.ac.uk/~kdc3/papers/coverage2013/methods.html or other source. convert-gt.tcl expects to filter a data set from this source.

 3. Make changes to code to read data from files.
-No modifications should be necessary if using referenced sources as of 2014-02-11.
+   Changing the names of the data files to read in data-analyzer.tcl are the only modifications that should be necessary if using referenced sources as of 2013-12-13.

 4. From a command shell, start the Tcl interpreter.
 Type 'source data-analyzer.tcl'.

-Locally, charts generate about one every 3 or 4 minutes.
+Locally, it takes about 3 to 6 minutes to generate a chart.